 That’s why it’s often more productive to call a professional staffing agency with a diverse network in the field you’re trying to hire.

 Artisan Talent is always in a nationwide search for the best creative talent and clients.

-We’re always looking for a few good men and women to share their creative skills with our clients and vice versa.
-If you know talent – or even a business that needs staffing – contact us.
+We’re always looking for the best individuals to share their creative skills with our clients, and vice versa.
+If you know talent — or a business that needs staffing — contact us.
 We'll pay you up to $1,000 per referral.
 Get the details here.

 Have someone to refer?
 Submit them here today.